Donna Ludlow

-In July 2019, 30 years after her death, Kathy mentions to Rainie Branning (Tanya Franks) that she had a daughter who was an addict.
-She tells Rainie that she died and that she was not there for her when she should have been and that perhaps things would have been different if she was.
-In January 2023, Kathy also mentions Donna to Lola Pearce-Brown (Danielle Harold) during a heart-to-heart.

 Creation and development

 Introduced in August 1987, Donna was brought in as an apparent stranger, seemingly unrelated to any other characters in the Square.
 However, Donna was actually the illegitimate daughter of one of the regular characters, Kathy Beale (Gillian Taylforth).
 According to Kathy's backstory, which was scripted prior to the events of the programme's beginning, she had been raped as a teenager and gave her baby up for adoption: Donna was this child, now grown.
 Donna's first appearance had been primed by her godmother visiting Kathy on Donna's behest as she hoped to meet her estranged mother.
 Kathy's response was that she wanted no contact with Donna, leading viewers into thinking Kathy would not meet her daughter.
 When Donna first appeared months later, her identity as Kathy's daughter was not divulged to viewers.
 According to writer Colin Brake, Donna's entrance was meticulously planned to avoid giving away the secret of her identity too soon, with actress Ziegler asked by producers to dye her naturally fair hair dark to avoid any perceived resemblance to Kathy.
 Scriptwriters quickly established Donna as a compulsive liar, telling different people different versions of her past—never the truth.
 Despite this, Brake has claimed that "some quick viewers still guessed the truth" earlier than had been hoped.
 When Donna's real identity was revealed onscreen the following year, in April 1988, Kathy's immediate rejection of her sent her narrative spiraling downward.